 This created a bottleneck in the cash flow of user funds, thus hamstringing Indian Rupee (INR) withdrawals on the platform, the company said.
 When you want to loan to invest to crypto, go to website to learn more.

-Cryptocurrency trading has captured the imagination of investors worldwide due to bitcoin’s meteoric rise in value.
+Cryptocurrency trading forex signals has captured the imagination of investors worldwide due to bitcoin’s meteoric rise in value.

 However, according to Koinex “regulators world-over, have struggled to understand the underlying blockchain technology and develop an appropriate response to it; and India is no exception.”